Previous Post: Day 6 – Tsarang To Yara Via Dhi

 We were usually on the trail by 7:00 but today’s goal – Luri Gompa – was an easy walk only 3.5 kilometers away.
 By 6:30 I had already had my first cup of tea and walked behind the Rooftop Guesthouse for its great view of Yara.
 Down below the herder was releasing the animals from the pens for their daily rounds.
 The whitewashed Saribung Hotel was nicely lit up by the rising sun.

-Breakfast done, we hoisted our day packs onto our shoulders and grabbed our trekking poles and set off for the day’s walk.
+With breakfast done, we hoisted our day packs onto our shoulders and grabbed our trekking poles and set off for the day’s walk.
 Here is the Google satellite view of the terrain and my attempt to create the approximate path we followed –

 Both caves have a nominal charge and photography is allowed – 200 rupees for the first of the caves, Tashi Kabum, and 500 rupees for entry to the more famous Luri cave temple and its current gompa 150 meters below.